AnandRP2030/AnandRP2030/README.md

 ## Hello, Folks 👋

-#### Hello, my name is Anand and I am from Kerala, India.
+#### My name is Anand and I am from Kerala, India.
 I am a passionate technologist with a keen interest in web development.
 I have extensive experience in various technologies such as  Mongo DB, Express, React, and Node .

 I firmly believe that collaboration is the cornerstone to building great things, and I am always eager to work with others to create something truly amazing.